Skip navigation

 :

-17. Machines, Equipment, Tools, and Software (METS) (In order of importance, list the machines, equipment, tools, and software used to perform the tasks and responsibilities of this occupation.
-Representative machines, equipment, tools, and software are "lathe," "hand tools," "environmental monitoring equipment," "personal protective equipment," or "software packages."):
+17. Tools or Technology Used (In order of importance, list the machines, equipment, tools, software, and information technology or devices workers may use to perform the tasks and responsibilities of this occupation.
+Representative tools and technology are "lathe," "hand tools," "environmental monitoring equipment," "spreadsheet," or "software packages."
+You may specify by name rather than category.):

-22. (List any additional information or comments that may help in assigning this job or occupation to an O*NET-SOC occupation.
-Additional information may include items, such as on-the-job training schedules or curriculum for relevant training programs.):
+20. (List any additional information or comments that may help in assigning this job or occupation to an O*NET-SOC occupation.
+Additional information may include items, such as on-the-job training schedules or curriculum for relevant training programs.
+If this request is part of registering an apprenticeship program, please attach Work Process Schedule, if available.):

 Public Burden Statement: The U.S. Department of Labor, Employment and Training Administration may not conduct or sponsor, and persons are not required to respond to, this collection of information unless it displays a currently valid OMB control number.
 Public reporting burden for this collection of information, which is voluntary, is estimated to average 30 minutes per response, including the time for reviewing instructions, and completing and reviewing the collection of information.
 This is public information and there is no expectation of confidentiality.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Workforce Investment (OWI), Attn: O*NET Project, Mail Stop S4231, 200 Constitution Ave.
 NW, Washington, DC 20210 (OMB Control Number 1205-0137).